marianafpereira/DevOps-23-24-JPE-1231845/README.md

 These steps demonstrate the initial setup of a Git repository, including creating a new repository on GitHub, initializing a local Git repository, linking the local and remote repositories, adding files to the Git staging area, committing changes, and pushing commits to a remote repository.

-#### Steps:
+##### Steps:
 1. Create a new repository on GitHub: see images for [Step 1](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki/Project-Images#step-1) and
 [Step 2](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki/Project-Images#step-2)

-3. Create a folder for the local repository
+2. Create a folder for the local repository;
-4. On the command line in the local repository directory run the following command
+3. On the command line in the local repository directory run the following command
 ```bash
 git init
 ```